laxuanlinh/awscertifieddev/revisionnote.md

   - It's possible to redirect an `S3` object to another object or URL by setting redirect location in the metadata of the object
   - No need to use `Route53` to route `S3` objects

-## When successful, `Lambda` authorizer should return:
+## When successful, what does `Lambda` authorizer return?
+  - It should return a dictionary-like JSON object that contains:
-  - Primary identity
+    - Principl identifier
-  - Policy document with desired permissions
+    - Policy statements aka permissions

 ## `Context objects` in `Lambda` functions provide the info about the functions including name, version and unique identifier